ros/console_bridge/QUALITY_DECLARATION.md

 ### API Stability Policy [1.iv]

-`libconsole-bridge-dev` is used as an upstream package within the ROS2 ecosystem, and is pinned to a particular version to guarantee it will not break public API within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
+`libconsole-bridge-dev` is used as an upstream package within the ROS2 ecosystem and has been API/ABI stable for several years.
+If a breaking change is introduced, ROS2 distributions will pin to a specific major version.

 ### ABI Stability Policy [1.v]

-`libconsole-bridge-dev` is used as an upstream package within the ROS2 ecosystem, and is pinned to a particular version to guarantee it will not break public ABI within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
+`libconsole-bridge-dev` is used as an upstream package within the ROS2 ecosystem and has been API/ABI stable for several years.
+If a breaking change is introduced, ROS2 distributions will pin to a specific major version.

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]

-`libconsole-bridge-dev` will not break API nor ABI within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
+If a breaking change is introduced, ROS2 distributions will pin `libconsole-bridge-dev` to a specific major version.

 ## Change Control Process [2]